brock-noah/react-whatever-wizard/README.md

 # react-whatever-wizard
 Declarative component based wizard
-- no configs or step arrays with complex objects

 Provides:
 - wizard props in your view components
 - manages which page to show and roles to change the page
 - functions for before and after page change
-- classes for active step status
+- BEM like classes for CSS, scoped by `ww`
 - declare buttons inside steps like html
+- keeps elements on page, adds `display: none` style

+Doesn't Provide:
+- does not manage saving form fields
+- no configs or step arrays with complex objects

 ## Example
 `wizard.jsx`